34ray/Ping_Pong_Alg/README.md

 # Ping_Pong_Alg

-Funny game, i make it, in the Georgia.
+Funny game, I made it in Russia